-Turkey's constitution still does not recognise Kurds as a distinct ethnic group, and Kurdish language demands have been interpreted as 'separatism' and even 'terrorism'.
-There have been substantial changes in the AKP (Ak Parti/ Justice and Development Party) government's attitudes towards the Kurdish issue and education in the Kurdish mother tongue since the beginning of 2000s.
-This has been mainly due to Turkey's EU accession process and a turbulent 'peace process' between the pro-Kurdish party (Halkların Demokratik Partisi: People's Democratic Party) and the state.
-The armed conflict between the PKK (Kurdistan Workers' Party's /Partiya Karkeren Kurdistan in Kurmanji) and the Turkish Republic, ongoing since the 1980s, has now ended with a tenuous ceasefire and a peace process (implemented since March 2013), which has brought issues of language and identity to the forefront of politics in Turkey in recent times.
+Turkey's constitution still does not recognise Kurds as a distinct ethnic group, and Kurdish language demands have been interpreted as "separatism"

+and even "terrorism".
+There have been substantial changes in the AKP (Ak Parti [Justice and Development Party]) government's attitudes towards the Kurdish issue and education in the Kurdish mother tongue since the beginning of 2000s.
+This has been mainly due to Turkey's EU accession process and a turbulent "peace process" between the pro-Kurdish party (Halkların Demokratik Partisi [People's Democratic Party]) and the state.
+The armed conflict between the PKK10 (Partiva Karkeren Kurdistan in Kurmanji [Kurdistan Workers' Party]) and the Turkish Republic, ongoing since the 1980s, has now ended with a tenuous ceasefire and a peace process (implemented since March 2013), which has brought issues of language and identity to the forefront of politics in Turkey in recent times.
 The process involves greater linguistic rights such as mother tongue education in Kurdish for Kurds living in Turkey.
-Futhermore the Council of Europe has reported the following on the "Cultural Situation of Kurds" (2006) which is the most recent report at the time of writing:
+Futhermore the Council of Europe has reported the following on the "Cultural Situation of Kurds" (2006)11 which is the most recent report at the time of writing: